boettiger-lab/rl-toolkit/rl-toolkit/sb2/README.md

-I have not built the scripts here to work generally; tailored to tuning recurrent agents.
+I have only implemented `tune_sb2.py` to work with recurrent policies.
+Study history is saved in `tuning_studies`.